zeux/zeux.github.io/_posts/2026-04-30-quantizing-tangent-frames.md

 Other than that everything relevant for tangent angle encoding applies here too: you need to select the orthogonal basis although the particular method to do it may not matter as much; and it's critical that the basis is selected based on the reconstructed normal vector, which will be encoded using quantized octahedron encoding.
 Because we encode the diamond value separately, we have the same freedom of bit allocation.

-> That post argues that orientation bit could be stored elsewhere.
+> That post argues that orientation bit could be stored at a higher-than-vertex granularity, e.g. per mesh/meshlet.
 While I handwaved the bit away in some encodings above, primarily because I was leading to the encodings that I actually like, I would probably *not* recommend this unless you work with very specific types of content where mirrored UVs just don't show up.
 Having looked at hundreds of meshes in the last few weeks, you *will* encounter plenty of meshes with both UV orientations, you *will* encounter cases where orientation changes quickly in local proximity, and you *may* even encounter meshes where orientation diverges within a triangle, making per-meshlet orientation storage impossible![^5] Just find a bit somewhere ;)

 With that in mind, let's look at the same options we've examined earlier; as a reminder, the first one needs 32 bits and doesn't have space for the orientation bit (store it elsewhere!), whereas the last three reserve the orientation bit and reallocate the other bits between normal and diamond storage: